Electric Mountain Bikes

 What do and don’t we know?

 As noted above, the per-mile impacts of Class 1 eMTBs have been shown to be very similar to analog mountain bikes.
 It remains unknown to what extent eMTBs extend the riding distances of specific users, though we generally think of more time on the trail as a good thing.
 The Social and Safety impacts of eMTBs, however, remain unclear.
 Beyond conflicting anecdotal evidence suggesting these are both negligible and significant, we lack good evidence showing that eMTBs affect other users and/or lead to more accidents than conventional MTBs.
-Given these uncertainties, VMBA is helping organize and promote pilot studies at trail networks in the Northeast, two of which are being led by VMBA Chapters (Fellowship of the Wheel and Stowe Trails Partnership).
-These studies will focus squarely on the social and safety impacts of eMTBs at specific trail networks, along with how community perceptions change over time.
+Recent studies at trail systems in Vermont led by VMBA Chapters (Fellowship of the Wheel and Stowe Trails Partnership) showed no measurable social or safety impacts of eMTBs at specific trail networks, and showed that community perceptions were generally neutral.

 What does the public think about eMTBs?